 11. Integrate with other systems

-Mediaflow integrates easily with other systems and services through ready-made plugins and APIs.
+Mediaflow easily connects with other systems and services through ready-made plugins and APIs.
 With Mediaflow’s CMS plugins, you can publish images and videos directly to your website or intranet.
-Custom integrations tailored to your specific needs are also available.
+Custom integrations designed for your specific needs are also available.

 Learn more about integrating Mediaflow with your other systems